medavox/articles/Toki Pona Retool.md

 The goal of this offshoot is to make an improved version of Toki Pona that is more useful as an auxlang.

-Although speakers must still use phrases to describe things that other language use words for, normal Toki Pona lacks words for some basic building-block concepts, that make it nearly impossible to communicate clearly without using long, roundabout, misinterpretable paragraphs.
+Although speakers can use phrases to describe things that other languages have a word for, Toki Pona today lacks words for some basic building-block concepts.
+This makes it extremely difficult to be understood clearly without using long, roundabout, misinterpretable paragraphs for familiar things.

-This is not a flaw of Toki Pona, but rather a result of its design;
+This is not a flaw of Toki Pona, but rather a result of its design.
-you are not MEANT to be able express anything complex with it.
+You are not MEANT to be able express anything complex with it.
-Its goal is to simplify speech; it is an artlang, a language of philosophy.
+Its goal is to simplify speech, distilling the key meaning ; it is an artlang, a language of philosophy.

 However, Toki Pona's simplicity has gained it a modest international following, where it could potentially stumble into the role of an auxlang.